VentionCo/mm-python-api/README.md

 * Involve complex logic.
 * Integrate with third-party software and tools.

-#### For more information on 3D design using Vention, datasheets and more, please visit [Vention.io](https://www.vention.io/technical-documents/machinemotion-controller-datasheet-10).
+#### For details on 3D design using Vention, datasheets, and more, please visit [Vention.io](https://www.vention.io/technical-documents/machinemotion-controller-datasheet-10).

 <div>&nbsp;</div>

 ## Quick start
- Once you've connected your MachineMotion controller <span style="font-weight: 200"> (see <a href="connecting-to-machinemotion">here</a> for details)</span> running your first Python script is as simple as typing these commands into your terminal:
+ Once you've connected your MachineMotion controller <span style="font-weight: 200"> (see <a href="connecting-to-machinemotion">here</a> for details)</span>, running your first Python script is as simple as typing these commands into your terminal:

 ```console
 $ git clone https://github.com/VentionCo/mm-python-api